 top of page

-The U.S. Trade and Development Agency is convening a business briefing on May 5, 2026 in the San Francisco Bay Area (Venue to be announced) to equip U.S. companies with firsthand insight into emerging opportunities in East / Central Africa’s power sector.
+The U.S. Trade and Development Agency is convening a business briefing on May 5, 2026 at the Grand Hyatt San Francisco (Union Square) to equip U.S. companies with firsthand insight into emerging opportunities in East and Central Africa’s power sector.
 Delegates from major African transmission and distribution institutions will outline their security and modernization priorities and discuss where U.S. technologies, expertise, and equipment are well positioned to meet critical infrastructure needs and strengthen American commercial engagement.

 • Learn about near term project opportunities and bidding processes